reubenson/reubenson.github.io/src/demos/poem-1.md

   <br/>

-  enclosed, splashy
+  enclosed,

+  under wrapped arms

-  green stems
+  green stems hold

+  their bloom

-  they wind their way
+  as they wind their way

-  a step backwards
+  backwards

   <br/>